 - Cloud Infrastructure – When banks move their infrastructure to the cloud, it’s helpful to use a hybrid system, whereby the most sensitive processes work within their organization’s private cloud, and the rest are on the public cloud.

 Cloud app testing is a large part of QA’s job to ensure a smooth transition between these cloud services and data migration is secure.

 - Navigation – This might seem like the most obvious one from a customer perspective, but it’s also something that many banks haven’t cracked yet.
 Online banking apps are commonly clunky and time out at inopportune moments, killing user experience.
 Apps must allow customers to get to where they want to when they want to, so usability testing is an absolute necessity for QA in banking.

 Of course, good QA has plenty more to the testing procedures involved.
-Still, these are a good starting point to improve outcomes for both the vendor and the customer, and ultimately the key is balancing each against the others on the development side.
+Still, these are good starting points to improve outcomes for both the vendor and the customer, and ultimately the key is balancing each against the others on the development side.

 Financial quality assurance is not much different from most other QA in development.
 The major difference is in the severity of the consequences of failure.

 Some tips for QA are to show up early, identify requirements, and don’t overlook integration, security, and navigation in the testing protocols.
 In addition, having a strong focus on cloud infrastructure and data migration is very handy as more companies will require this to function.